LavaMoat/LavaMoat/packages/preinstall-always-fail/README.md

 # Pre-Install Always Fail

 Worried about accidentally running `yarn` or `npm` with script hooks enabled such as `preinstall` or `postinstall`?
-Adding this package to a project mitigates the likeleyhood of running any lifecycle scripts by throwing an error on `preinstall`.
+Adding this package to a project mitigates the likelihood of running any lifecycle scripts by throwing an error on `preinstall`.

 ## Install